 \subsection{External photoevaporation}

-Massive stellar clusters host OB stars that emit strong UV radiation fields.
+Massive stellar clusters host OB stars that emit strong UV radiation.
 If the UV field incident upon a disk is sufficiently high, it can drive winds from the outer disk \citep[e.g.,][]{2000ApJ...539..258R,2019MNRAS.485.3895H}.
 The process is known as external photoevaporation and contributes to disk dispersal significantly.

-We compute external photoevaporative mass loss rates ($\dot{M}_{\rm loss}^{\rm EPE}$), by utilizing the \textsc{fried} grid \citep{2018MNRAS.481..452H}; \textsc{fried} is built upon from the results of radiation hydrodynamic models and provides the mass loss rate as a function of the stellar mass ($M_{\rm s}$), the disk mass ($M_{\rm d}$) and radius ($r_{\rm d}$), and external far UV (FUV) flux ($F_{\rm FUV}$).\footnote{ In this work, $F_{\rm FUV}$ is in units of $G_0$, where 1 $G_{0} =1.6 \times 10^{-3}$ erg cm$^{-2}$ s$^{-1}$ is the flux integrated over the range from 6 to 13.6 eV \citep{1968BAN....19..421H}.
+We compute external photoevaporative mass loss rates ($\dot{M}_{\rm loss}^{\rm EPE}$), by utilizing the \textsc{fried} grid \citep{2018MNRAS.481..452H}; \textsc{fried} is built upon from the results of radiation hydrodynamic models and provides the mass loss rate as a function of the stellar mass ($M_{\rm s}$), the disk mass ($M_{\rm d}$) and radius ($r_{\rm d}$), and external far UV (FUV) flux ($F_{\rm FUV}$).\footnote{ This work adopts plausible ranges of $M_{\rm d}$ and $r_{\rm d}$ used in \textsc{fried} (i.e., $10^{-3} \le M_{\rm d}/M_{\odot} \le 10^{-1}$ and $30 \mbox{ au} \le r_{\rm d} \le 400 \mbox{ au}$, see Appendix \ref{sec:app5} for a parameter study.)
+Also, $F_{\rm FUV}$ is in units of $G_0$, where 1 $G_{0} =1.6 \times 10^{-3}$ erg cm$^{-2}$ s$^{-1}$ is the flux integrated over the range from 6 to 13.6 eV \citep{1968BAN....19..421H}.
 The background $F_{\rm FUV}$ is about $1~G_0$ in the solar neighborhood.} Previous studies show that $\dot{M}_{\rm loss}^{\rm EPE}$ is a strong function of $r_{\rm d}$, more easily stripping material from the outer (less bound) regions of large disks \citep[e.g.,][]{2004ApJ...611..360A}.